BLavery/SAMD21-M0-Mini/README.md

 led1 = digitalio.DigitalInOut(microcontroller.pin.PB03)
 ```
+FAIL.
 We can see the microcontroller.pin.PB03 and PA27 of the 2 LEDs.
 But we can't access them.
 CircuitPython has them reserved as the winking TX/RX indicators.
 That's unfortunate.
-We now have no user LED s available at all.
+We now have no user LEDs available at all.